MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 Organizational data is descriptive information about employees.
 After you upload organizational data, the advanced insights app combines it with Microsoft 365 data to provide detailed, actionable insights into the company's communication and collaboration trends.
 An analyst can uncover these trends and use them to make more effective business decisions.

-Here's an example: After the organizational data is uploaded in the advanced insights app, an analyst might use it to learn how people communicate across job functions, department groups, and management hierarchies by enabling the grouping and filtering of descriptive attributes.
+Here's an example: after the organizational data is uploaded in the advanced insights app, an analyst might use it to learn how people communicate across job functions, department groups, and management hierarchies by enabling the grouping and filtering of descriptive attributes.

 Advanced insights automatically collects collaboration data from Microsoft 365.
 Analyzing just this data would create an incomplete picture; it’s the organizational data that you upload that provides analysis context.